 Fedora Regional Hubs

-During the winter of 2016-2017, I took part in an internship with the Fedora Project through the Outreachy Project.
-Over the course of this internship, I worked with the principal interaction designer for Fedora, Máirín Duffy (Mo).
+During the winter of 2016-2017, I did a design project with the Fedora Project through the Outreachy Project.
+Over the course of this project, I worked with the principal interaction designer for Fedora, Máirín Duffy (Mo).
 With her guidance, I did research and design for the Regional Hubs aspect of the in-progress Fedora Hubs project.

 Go to intro to Hubs for some background about the Hubs project.

 - Identify Problems and Sketch

 - Never Forget the Tickets, and Locations are Hard

 - Usability Session, Analysis, Results

 First, I did some preliminary research on Fedora Hubs itself to build a solid understanding from which to approach the design of Regional Hubs.
 At the same time, I began a competitive analysis to better understand current practices within the local meet up sphere.

 The analysis helped me identify best practices for social sites, understand the overarching goals of the sites I reviewed, and identify relevant questions to ask during contextual interviews.